 Gastropods (Gastropoda) are a highly diverse group of molluscs that include between 60,000 and 80,000 living species.
 Gastropods account for nearly 80 percent of all living molluscs.
-Members of this group include terrestrial snails and slugs, sea butterflies, canoe shells, conchs, whelks, limpets, periwinkles, oyster borers, coweries, nudibranchs, and many others.
+Members of this group include terrestrial snails and slugs, sea butterflies, tusk shells, conchs, whelks, limpets, periwinkles, oyster borers, coweries, nudibranchs, and many others.

 Gastropods are not only diverse with respect to the number of species alive today, they are diverse in terms of their size, shape, color, body structure and shell morphology.
 They are diverse in terms of their feeding habits —there are browsers, grazers, filter feeders, predators, bottom feeders, scavengers and detritivores among the gastropods.
 They are diverse in terms of the habitats in which they live—they inhabit freshwater, marine, deep sea, intertidal, wetland and terrestrial habitats (in fact, gastropods are the only group of molluscs to have colonized land habitats).